Update: KERA TV Signal In Wichita Falls Fully Restored After Tower Vandalism

-Vandals cut guy wires to two television towers in Wichita Falls early Friday morning, police said.
+Vandals cut guy wires to two television towers in the area on December 18, 2020.
 Gusty winds sent one of them, which broadcast the signal from PBS station KERA in Dallas, crashing to the ground.

 The other tower, about 3 miles away, carried the signal of the local Fox affiliate, KFDX.
 With only two wires cut, that one stayed upright despite winds of roughly 35 miles per hour, said Detective Dale Finnegan of the Wichita Falls police.

-Finnegan said the FBI and the Texas Department of Public Safety had been helping with the investigation, because it involves federally licensed broadcast facilities.
-Authorities are still trying to figure out who caused the damage, he said.
+The Texas Department of Public Safety and the FBI have been helping with the investigation, because it involves federally licensed broadcast facilities.

 KERA News is made possible through the generosity of our members.
 If you find this reporting valuable, consider making a tax-deductible gift today.
 Thank you.